Student Clubs and Organizations

 For more information about getting involved in any of the above organizations, please contact the Student Activities Coordinator, Chantal Champaloux at email@example.com.

-In order for a prospective organization to receive official recognition from Trinity Washington University for the spring 2014 semester; the following components must be fully completed and submitted to the Dean of Student Services – Student Activities office (Main 225)
+In order for a prospective organization to receive official recognition from Trinity Washington University for the Fall 2014 semester; the following components must be fully completed and submitted to the Student Affairs: Student Activities office (Main 225)

-- The STUDENT ORGANIZATION CERTIFICATION APPLICATION with Mission Statement and Leadership List,
+- The STUDENT ORGANIZATION CERTIFICATION APPLICATION completed and signed including a Mission Statement and Leadership List,

-- A signed and completed Student Organization Advisor/Mentor Volunteer Form,
+- A signed and completed Student Organization Advisor Volunteer Form,

 - A Membership List, verifying that the organization has at least 10 currently enrolled Trinity students as members,

 - A Programming Proposal, which includes your “Year at a Glance” document as well as an “Individual Program List”

 - A 30 minute meeting with the Student Activities Coordinator, Chantal Champaloux.
 You must schedule this meeting at least 24 hours in advance.
 Email Chantal at firstname.lastname@example.org to schedule a time that works with your schedule.